mikeredev/dotfiles/i3blocks/README.md

 ### styling
-- colors and fonts can be defined in `i3blocks.conf`
+- colors/fonts/glyphs can be defined in `i3blocks.conf`

 ### more info